omnibor/spec/spec/SPEC-annex-A-filesystem-storage.md

 1. A non-empty env variable named OMNIBOR_DIR
 2. A build tool specific flag

-- The absence of specification of an OMNIBOR_DIR should be taken as a signal to skip OmniBOR generation.
+The absence of specification of a location to write omnibor data via either the OMNIBOR_DIR or the build tool specific flag  may be taken as a signal to skip OmniBOR generation.